 The Board of Directors determined the composition of the Committees, giving priority to the skills, experience and professionalism of their members, avoiding an excessive concentration of offices.
-Despite the presence of some Independent Directors both in the Control, Risk and Sustainability Committee and in the Remuneration and Appointment Committee, the Board considered that this circumstance did not constitute a risk of excessive concentration of offices in single individuals such as to hinder the proper functioning of the committees, also in light of the close correlation between some issues, dealt with by both committees.
+With reference to the presence of one Independent Director both in the Control, Risk and Sustainability Committee and in the Remuneration and Appointment Committee, the Board considered that this circumstance did not constitute a risk of excessive concentration of offices in single individual such as to hinder the proper functioning of the committees, also in light of the close correlation between some issues, dealt with by both committees and the need for coordination.